BIOMATDB: Take part in the survey

 The deadline for participation is 30th November 2022.

 “Funded by the European Union.
-Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Commission.
-Neither the European Union nor the European Commission can be held responsible for them.”
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Health and Digital Executive Agency (HADEA).
+Neither the European Union nor the granting authority can be held responsible for them.”